Lemonnycodes/Feedback-Management-System/README.md

 5. **Containerization**: The application is containerized using Docker and Docker Compose, with separate containers for the frontend Angular application and the backend Spring Boot application.

-## Front-End: Angular Application
+## Front-End: React Application

-The front-end is developed using Angular and includes the following components:
+The front-end is developed using React and includes the following components:

 - **Landing Page**: Provides links to the survey form and a page to view all previous submissions.
 - **Survey Form**: Collects detailed feedback from prospective students.
 Implemented in `student-survey.component.html`.